annestezzzia/Project-Landing-Page/README.md

 # Project-Landing-Page

-Final project embedding: html, css and flexbox.
+Final project embedding: html, css and flexbox based on the Odin's foundations course.